-Relationships can be difficult, but they are especially challenging when dealing with a controlling spouse.
-By talking to your partner, setting boundaries, taking care of yourself and considering your options, you can deal with these behaviors.
+Relationships can be difficult, but a controlling spouse makes a marriage even more complex and difficult to handle.
+By talking to your partner, setting boundaries, taking care of yourself and considering your options, you can work toward a healthier relationship and protect your best interests.

 Talk to Your Spouse

-If you feel you are being controlled, speaking to your partner may help.
-In some cases, partners are repeating behaviors they saw growing up and are unaware of the effect these behaviors have on a spouse.
-If she says, “I don’t want you to go out, because I said so,” you have every right to ask questions.
+Communicating your concerns about the controlling behavior is a good first step.
+Some people repeat behaviors they saw growing up and don't realize how they affect their partners.
+If she says, "I don’t want you to go out because I said so," you have every right to ask questions.
 Be as open, honest and calm as you can during these discussions.
-By asking why the behaviors are occurring, you may uncover insecurities about the relationship that are leading to the behaviors out of fear of losing you.
-If she is willing, seek professional assistance to work through the controlling behaviors and build a healthier relationship.
+By asking why the behaviors are occurring, you may uncover insecurities about the relationship.
+Consider seeing a counselor to work through the controlling behaviors and build a healthier relationship.

-You have a right to be treated with respect and kindness.
-If you feel controlled, you also have the right to put your foot down and let your partner know this is not okay.
-For example, tell him that you will be changing your computer passwords because you have a right to privacy.
-Offer consequences for continuing the behaviors, such as, “I feel disrespected and controlled when you tell me I cannot see my friends.
-I will be going anyway.
-If you continue these behaviors, I will stay there for the night until you have calmed down.”
-By being clear about your intentions and setting boundaries, you will show your partner that controlling behaviors will not be tolerated.
+Setting boundaries lets your spouse know you won't tolerate the controlling behavior going forward.
+It's a healthy way for you to ask for the respect and kindness you deserve.
+Be direct with your boundaries.
+Explain what behaviors bother you.
+Offer consequences for continuing the behaviors, such as, "I feel disrespected and controlled when you tell me I cannot see my friends.
+I'm going anyway.
+If you continue these behaviors, I will stay there for the night until you can calm down and talk about this."
+By being clear about your intentions and setting boundaries, you show your partner that controlling behaviors will not be tolerated.

 Take Care of Yourself